-The abstract submission system is now open.
-The deadline to submit an abstract is June 1, 2019 (11:59 am, Eastern Daylight Time).
+The abstract submission system is closed.
+The deadline to submit an abstract was June 1, 2019 (11:59 am, Eastern Daylight Time).
 After the deadline, the Program Committee thoroughly reviews each abstract.
 Notification of acceptance will be sent the week of July 15.
 All presenting authors must register for the Annual Meeting (full meeting registration is required; there are no exceptions) and be present at their poster during the Poster Session with Wine and Cheese on Monday from 5:00 pm to 6:30 pm.
 If the presenter fails to appear for the poster session, the abstract submission will not appear in International Journal of Toxicology, the scientific journal of ACT.
 Please keep in mind that presenting authors may present only one poster at the Annual Meeting, but there is no limit to the number of posters that you may coauthor.

 All accepted posters should remain up during the posted Exhibit Hall hours.